 Al Capone exhibit with quote and Tommy gun at American Prohibition Museum.

 Get your booking confirmed instantly

-Get access to over 20 intoxicating exhibits that shed light on America's struggle against alcohol in the early 1900s.
+Explore over 20 intoxicating exhibits that illuminate America's battle against alcohol during the early 1900s.

-Catch a glimpse of more than 200 relics from the Prohibition era and articles seized from mobsters.
+Discover more than 200 relics from the period of Prohibition, including items confiscated from mobsters.

+Al Capone exhibit with quote and Tommy gun at American Prohibition Museum.